Bachelor of Science (B.S.N.)Sample Schedule

 The baccalaureate degree program in nursing at West Virginia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 WVU Tech is the only public institution in the southern part of the state that offers a baccalaureate degree in nursing.

 The nursing program is recognized by health care agencies as providing graduates with excellent preparation for the nursing profession.
 Many students find employment as a nurse extern for area hospitals while going to school which provides students with additional clinical experience.

-WVU Tech nursing students have an opportunity to obtain a WVU degree while studying on the Montgomery campus, which offers small classes and individualized instruction.
+WVU Tech nursing students have an opportunity to obtain a WVU degree while studying on the Beckley campus, which offers small classes and individualized instruction.

 Mary can’t help but care for others, and she’s using the nursing education she received at WVU Tech to do just that.
 Mary is working in a cardiac catheterization lab in the state’s largest hospital center, where she prepares patients for heart procedures and provides emotional support to patients and their families.

 “Being compassionate and caring is just as important as the physical care that a nurse provides.
 A passion of mine is caring for someone as a human being and hopefully making an impact that counts, either on the patient and family or me, that allows me to grow to become a better nurse.”

 As part of the WVU nursing program at WVU Tech, students can participate in a number of global learning experiences through study abroad and outreach opportunities.